ridwantahir/haranna.github.io/docs/index.md

     ```
         git checkout -b w/chapter-1
     ```
-- To commit your changes run the followng commands. note that `-m` flag stands for commit message.
-Use a descriptive brief langauge to explain the changes you made
+- To commit your changes run the following commands. note that `-m` flag stands for commit message.
+Use a descriptive brief language to explain the changes you made
     ```
         git add .
         git commit -m 'added chapter 1'